Episodic Star Formation -- I. Overview and Scatter of the Star-Forming Main Sequence: Results: Overview

-The bottom two panels show similar histograms to the top two panels, but evaluated for the {\it star-forming} (left) and the cold {\it non-SF} (right) gas within $10R_{\mathrm{hsm}}$, respectively.
-At this time, the darker and lighter shaded regions represent the metallicity histograms within and outside $R=2R_{\mathrm{hsm}}$.
-As can be seen, for both gas components, gas located at galaxy outskirts ($r>2R_{\mathrm{hsm}}$) in general possesses lower metallicity than in the inner region ($r<2R_{\mathrm{hsm}}$), which is a similar behavior as for the younger stellar population.
+The bottom two panels in the same plot show histograms similar to the top two panels, but evaluated for the {\it star-forming} (left) and the cold {\it non-SF} (right) gas within $10R_{\mathrm{hsm}}$, respectively.
+Here, the darker and lighter shaded regions represent the metallicity histograms within and outside $2R_{\mathrm{hsm}}$, respectively.
+As can be seen, for both gas components, gas located at galaxy outskirts ($r>2R_{\mathrm{hsm}}$) in general possesses lower metallicity than in the inner region ($r<2R_{\mathrm{hsm}}$), which is a behavior similar to taht of the younger stellar population.
 In addition, similar to the left panel of Fig.\,\ref{fig:youngstellarZ_hist_peva}, the metallicity of {\it star-forming} gas also exhibits a clear bimodal distribution at SFR valleys, composed of a higher-metallicity branch in the inner regions and a lower-metallicity branch at the outskirts.
 This is also the consequence of two branches of star formation, as already described above.
-We mention in passing that measurements of the cold-gas metallicity probability distributions for both gas components and in both inner and outer regions of galaxies may provide good evidence of the star-formation phase that a galaxy is in.
+It is also worth noting that within $2R_{\mathrm{hsm}}$, the metallicity distribution of {\it star-forming} gas biases toward higher values at SFR valleys (as it is dominated by the central star-forming branch) than at SFR peaks.
+This is, in fact, consistent with what one would expect from the fundamental metallicity relation (see X. Mei et al. in preparation).
+Finally, we also note to the reader that measuring the cold gas metallicity probability distribution over a wide radial range across a galaxy may provide good evidence of the star-formation phase that a galaxy is in, further evidencing an episodic star formation scenario.